back

 Finite objective common camera optical adaptations from Ichthyophthirius

-Other sensors want some photo relay lens with magnification.
+Other sensor dimensions want some relay lens with magnification.

 Other photo relay lens purposes: